Table of Contents

 • Purchase order financing provides businesses with upfront capital to pay suppliers, enabling them to fulfill large customer orders without depleting cash reserves.

-• It is an advance based on a specific order, repaid once the customer pays, unlike traditional loans.
+• This type of funding is an advance based on a specific order and is repaid once the customer pays, unlike traditional loans.

 • PO financing is ideal for companies experiencing rapid growth or handling large orders they couldn’t otherwise afford.

-• Fees and interest can be higher than traditional loans, but it helps prevent missed opportunities due to limited cash flow.
+• Fees and interest can be higher than with traditional loans, but PO financing helps businesses prevent missed opportunities due to limited cash flow.

 Purchase Order Financing Definition

-While you often need strong credit to get a traditional small business loan, that’s not necessarily the case with PO financing.
+You may qualify for PO financing even if you have a spotty credit history.
 Purchase order financing companies are typically willing to work with small businesses and startups with bad credit.
-These lenders tend to be more concerned about the creditworthiness of your customers, since they will be repaying much of the loan.
+These lenders tend to be mostly concerned about the creditworthiness of your customers, since the customers will be repaying much of the loan.

 How Purchase Order Financing Works